A YouTuber’s Channel Remained Verified While He Was Being Investigated For Child Pornography

 “I just had a really bad feeling about everything," Iniguez said.

 Sasha Steel, an American living in the UK who goes by “QUEEN CAMELOT X" online, and her husband, Richard, have a channel with a couple thousand subscribers.
 Steel and her daughter play in a Minecraft group with other kids.
-She told BuzzFeed News that in December of 2014, a member of her Minecraft crew told her that Wilton had asked them repeatedly for nude photos.
+She told BuzzFeed News that in December 2014, a member of her Minecraft crew told her that Wilton had asked them repeatedly for nude photos.

 “There is a young man who was a part of our group who ended up leaving our group because he was exceptionally scared of LionMaker,” Steel said.
 “He couldn't sleep at night, he was having toilet problems because of it — he was a 14-year-old boy.”